HaosenHe/ovganet/README.md

 ## Installation

-You can use the `devtools` package to install **ovganet**.
-If you don't have `devtools` installed, you can install it by running the following code:
+You can install **ovganet** using the `devtools` package.
+If you don't have `devtools` installed, you may install it by running the following in R:

 ```
 install.packages("devtools", repos = "http://cran.us.r-project.org")